 Business Ethics & Communication Group

-Conducted management development programmes on conflict management through communication, intercultural business communications, persuasive communication, presentation skills, workplace communications, listening Skills, communication for employee empowerment for executives of HAL, BPCL, DRDO, ONGC, NTPC, M N. Dastur & Company, Power Grid Corporation and many other public/private organizations.
+Conducted management development programmes on conflict management through communication, intercultural business communications, persuasive communications, presentation skills, workplace communications, listening Skills, communication for employee empowerment for executives of various public sector/private organizations.

-Corporate Communications, Intercultural Business Communication, Communication for Public Relations, Management Training through Literature, Ethical Communication, Communication for Excellence in Organizational Leadership, Change Management through Communication, Negotiation Skills, Marketing Communications
+Marketing Communications, Cross-cultural Business Communication, Corporate Communications, Communication for Public Relations, Management Training through Literature, Ethical Communication, Communication for Excellence in Organizational Leadership, Change Management through Communication, Negotiation Skills, Marketing Communications